vasujain/Cloudgator/README.txt

 8. Box.net/Gdrive search module(parsing the file name, type and source as dropbox)
 9. Integration of all the components
 10. UI cosmetic changes

-Also, while we code our stuff in three different locations we need think about the integration part as well.

 http://cloudgator.herokuapp.com/user/login